panoplymedia/challenges/sales_admin/README.md

 The migration logic is stored in `sql` files within the `api/migrations` directory.
 Each migration step is prefixed based on its chronological step in the database's version history and is comprised of an `up` and `down` file.
+Depending on the available migration files in your deployed backend, the migrations will move either `up` or `down` as many versions as needed to match the latest migration in `api/migrations`.